googleapis/googleapis/code-samples/README.md

 }
 ```

-Code sample configurations are based on these `.proto` API definitions.

-> Note: you can also find the RPC reference online for most APIs, e.g. [click here][Natural Language v1beta2] to see the online reference for `google.cloud.language.v1beta2`
+> **Note:** you can also find the RPC reference online for most APIs.
+> [click here][Natural Language v1beta2] to see the online reference for `google.cloud.language.v1beta2`

+Code sample configurations are based on these API definitions.

-For example, when we create a code sample for calling `AnalyzeSentiment`, we will configure the sample to essentially perform the following:
+For example, let's say we want to generate a code sample which demonstrates how to analyze sentiment!

+Based on the RPC interface of `AnalyzeSentiment`, we would want the sample to demonstrate something like the pseudocode below:

 ```python
 # this is purely make believe pseudocode to demonstrate what we will want the sample to do